bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 The IdePix classification algorithm for Sentinel-3 OLCI is based on a neural network approach.
 A common neural net is used for both land and water pixels.
-As input for the neural net, the square roots of the OLCI TOA reflectances (obtained from an internal radiance-to-reflectance conversion) in all 21 bands are used.
+As input for the neural net, the square roots of the OLCI TOA reflectances (obtained from an internal radiance-to-reflectance conversion) at all 21 wavelengths are used.
 As output, the neural net finally provides per pixel one of the properties 'cloud sure', 'cloud ambiguous', 'cloud' (which means sure OR ambiguous), or 'snow/ice'.